 Technical Safety BC performs inspections on new elevating device installations, existing elevating devices and major alterations.
-All building owners that hold an operating permit are obliged to hire a licensed contractor to maintain the device -- we will revoke the operating permit if you fail to comply.
+All building owners that hold an operating permit are obliged to hire a licensed contractor to maintain the device -- we may revoke the operating permit if owners fail to comply.

 Building owners should be aware that we will inspect existing elevating devices to ensure you’ve arranged proper maintenance.